The Advent of Google AMP & Impact

 All webmasters must have come across Site Performance with the Google Site Kit on their WordPress dashboard.

-The Core Web Vitals that Google study to measure Page Experience for search ranking include-
+The Core Web Vitals that Google studies to measure Page Experience for search ranking include-

 - LCP or Largest Contentful Paint: The speed at which the largest piece of content (an image or block of text) appears on the user’s screen.